BCSTechLearning/Restful-Learning/README.md

-#EXAMPLE REST APPLICATION
+# EXAMPLE REST APPLICATION

-###Introduction:
+### Introduction:
--Used to learn and test integration between Spring, Kotlin, and Spring Security.
+- Used to learn and test integration between Spring, Kotlin, and Spring Security.
--This  is designed for Software Professionals who are willing to learn REST application in simple and easy steps.
+- This  is designed for Software Professionals who are willing to learn REST application in simple and easy steps.

-###Getting Started:
+### Getting Started:
--These instructions will help to get the understanding about the REST APPLICATIONS.
+- These instructions will help to get the understanding about the REST APPLICATIONS.
--And with this you will be able to run the project on your local machine for development and testing purposes.
+- And with this you will be able to run the project on your local machine for development and testing purposes.

-###Prerequisites:
+### Prerequisites:
 The following items should be installed in your system:

 1 JDK 1.8